- Using environment variables

 doesn’t shut down gracefully

-When a runner is installed on a host and runs local executors, it starts additional processes for some operations,
+When GitLab Runner is installed on a host and runs local executors, it starts additional processes for operations

 like downloading or uploading artifacts, or handling cache.